 2 – Keep your distance

 Tailgating is always a bad idea.
-But trucks have a large blind spot right behind them and if you’re too close, they probably won’t see you.
+But especially because trucks have a large blind spot right behind them and if you’re too close, they probably won’t see you.
 Try to position your vehicle so that they can see you in their side mirrors, and make sure you leave at least a three-second gap between your car and the truck in front of you.

 When following a truck at night, keep your headlights on low beam to avoid reflecting bright light into the driver’s eyes via the truck’s side mirrors.